Irish people in Great Britain: Football

 Under the management of Sir Matt Busby, Manchester United also emerged as a club with a considerable Irish following both in Great Britain and in Ireland itself, as well as having notable Irish stars like George Best, Norman Whiteside, Mal Donaghy, Denis Irwin, Roy Keane, and recently John O'Shea.

 Rugby

 In rugby league, Dewsbury Celtic represented the large Irish community in Dewsbury, and St. Helens represent communities on Merseyside.
+Wigan St Patricks amateur rugby league club is borne out of the St Patricks Catholic Church in Scholes, Wigan, that was built in 1847 after huge swathes of Irish moved to the town.

 The rugby union club London Irish represents the community in London.

 Gaelic Games

 The British GAA is responsible for Gaelic games in Britain.
 There are seven GAA counties within Britain and a number of hurling, football and camogie clubs operate within each county.

 Brexit

 Ever since the Brexit vote in 2016, over 400,000 British persons with ties to Ireland – mainly that of Irish diaspora – applied for an Irish passport as of 2021.
-This phenomena further adds on to the growing demand for Irish identity, but is also attributed to rising popularity in European Union citizenship.
+This phenomenon further adds on to the growing demand for Irish identity, but is also attributed to rising popularity in European Union citizenship.